IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Evidence Creator may be a standalone application such as an Specialty AI application, or it may be grouped with another actor such as Image Display.

 The Evidence Creator shall be capable of being launched by another application.
-It shall use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received.
+When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.

 ##### 1:XX.1.1.4.1 Event Handling Requirements